instill-ai/instill-core/README.md

 ## How VDP works

 The core concept of VDP is _pipeline_.
 A pipeline is an end-to-end workflow that automates end-to-end visual data processing.
 Each pipeline consists of three ordered components:
 1. **data source**: where the pipeline starts.
-It connects the source of image and video data to be processed and has a trigger mechanism for initiating the pipeline execution.
+It connects the source of image and video data to be processed.
 2. **model**: a deployed Vision AI model to process the ingested visual data and generate structured outputs
 3. **data destination**: where to send the structured outputs

-Based on the trigger mechanism of the data source, when you trigger a pipeline, it will ingest and process the visual data, send the outputs to the destination every time the trigger event occurs.
+Based on [the mode of a pipeline](docs/pipeline-mode.md), it will ingest and process the visual data, send the outputs to the destination every time the trigger event occurs.

 We use **data connector** as a general term to represent data source and data destination.
 Please find the supported data connectors [here](docs/connector.md).

-We will continue adding new connectors to VDP.
-If you want to make a request, please feel free to open an issue and describe your use case in details.

 ## Quick start